 The V3 kit is the most basic mod available for the Freestyle.
 It consists of two leg assemblies that snap on and raise the middle of the keyboard into a tent shape.
 You can switch between low and high tenting angles by rotating the leg assemblies.
 This kit basically turns the Freestyle into the Goldtouch keyboard – adding the ability to split the halves but removing the infinite tilt adjustment of the Goldtouch.

 VIP kit – Tented with palm rests

-Some people get rather tired holding their hands out over a keyboard all day, and want a place to rest between fits of typing.
-Ordinarily these folks would just go out and buy a long, straight palm rest, but the varying angles of the Freestyle make this a dicey proposition.
+Some people get rather tired of holding their hands out over a keyboard all day and want a place to rest between fits of typing.
+Ordinarily, these folks would just go out and buy a long, straight palm rest, but the varying angles of the Freestyle make this a dicey proposition.
 Kinesis sells a set of palm rests that actually snap onto the front of the keyboard, thus staying with it in every configuration.
 Combined with a different version of the V3 feet called V-lifters, this makes the VIP kit.